Genetically modified (GM) food

 GM crop growing

-Currently the only GM growing in the UK is for research and field trials, such as the GM wheat trial authorised at Rothamsted Experimental Station in Hertfordshire.
+Currently the only GM thought to be growing in the UK is for research and field trials, such as the GM wheat trial authorised at Rothamsted Experimental Station in Hertfordshire.

 For growing in any EU country, only GM food on the approved list (ie the seed) can be imported, and only if it isn’t banned by the individual country.

 In the UK, each constituent country counts as a separate country.
 Scotland has already announced a blanket ban on GM food growing.
-The UK government was said to be considering whether to permit any commercial growing in England – this would be more likely after Brexit.
+The UK government was said to be considering whether to permit any commercial growing in England, post Brexit.

 Concerns have often been expressed about the use of weedkillers applied to fields where GM crops are planted.
 Just because the GM seeds are weedkiller resistant does not stop them absorbing it, with the result that the chemical enters the human food chain.
 (The same can occur where weedkiller resistant crops have been bred by conventional techniques.)